codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

 * Codefresh UI unresponsive when clicking Warnings/Errors button in the **GitOps Apps** dashboard.
 * `Failed to create binary image error` from Image reporter for images exceeding 2GB.
 * Audit log missing manual actions executed in Rollouts Player.
 * Long time for new Argo CD applications to appear in Codefresh GitOps Apps dashboard.
-(CR-21281 Yarik)
 * For GitLab Actions, `codefresh-image-reporter` log displays actual values of encrypted secrets.
 * Codefresh UI not in sync with native Argo CD UI.
-(CR-20811 Yarik)